 Children are engaged in a variety of activities and experiences during the day, so children need to have an extra change of clothes and shoes daily in case they get dirty during the day.
-Please place the clothes in a bag or backpack in the child's cubby.
+Please bring changes of clothes for your child and place them in their cubby for easy access.
 If your child comes home with a plastic bag of soiled clothes, please send in another change of clothes for the next day.